Velocidex/velociraptor/VQL-LSP-USAGE.md

 capability exists if it is discoverable.
 Right now `--check` is invisible: nothing in the agent's context advertises it.

+### How the LSP gets its artifact registry (hybrid mode)

+The `lsp` command runs in hybrid mode: like the `gui`/`collector` commands it accepts an optional `--datastore` flag (defaults to a temp datastore), starts a local gRPC API server, connects to it as the superuser, and fetches the artifact registry over the API.
+Consequences worth knowing:

+- **Custom artifacts work.** Any artifact stored in the datastore (uploaded via the GUI, or placed at `<datastore>/artifact_definitions/...`) is visible to validation.
+A bare `velociraptor lsp` with no config works too — it generates a fresh local config in a temp datastore and validates against the built-in artifacts.
+- **Local-only.** Validation is a local process — no external Velociraptor server or authentication is needed.
+The local API server binds loopback only and the superuser connection uses the generated frontend certificate.
+- **Port collisions are handled automatically.** The command tries the default API port (8001) and, if it is already taken (e.g. a production server on the same machine as the MCP+LSP), silently uses a free port instead.
+No flags to set.
+- **Deployment options.** If the agent/MCP/LSP must run on a different machine from Velociraptor, copy custom artifacts into a local datastore (e.g. `velociraptor lsp --datastore /path/to/datastore`) or run the LSP on the server box where it shares the real datastore.

 This document catalogs the ways to make VQL validation discoverable to agents.
 Every option below is real — implemented, tested, and verified in this repository — with working examples you can copy.
 The full source of each